 6. When choosing dealers, check out their feedback (if online) and references.
 Until you can establish a good relationship with a dealer, you have to count on what others have to say about their experiences with them.

 7. Know what cards are worth.
-Look them up in Beckett price lists or if you are visiting a show or several shops, bring a Beckett magazine along with you.
+Look them up in up-to-date price guides or if you are visiting a show or several shops, bring a guide along with you.
 Better yet, grab a list of completed sales on eBay for the same item.
 It’ll be more accurate and up to date.
 No one can take advantage of you as long as you know what a card is worth.

 9. At card shows, revisit dealers at the end of the day.
 It’s a really hassle packing up everything to take it home.
 The end of the day is the time when you can usually get the best deals on cards.
 If you haggled over prices earlier, go back and see if you can work out a deal.